ExpediaGroup/graphql-kotlin/docs/federated/federation-tracing.md

 ### `FederatedGraphQLContext`

 To best support tracing, the context must implement a specific method to get the HTTP headers from the request.
-This is done by implementing the `FederatedGraphQLContext` interface instead of just the `GraphQLContext` interface from `graphql-kotlin`.
+This is done by implementing the `FederatedGraphQLContext` interface instead of just the `GraphQLContext` interface from `graphql-kotlin-schema-generator`.

-### `FederatedGraphQLContextFactory`

-To make sure we return the correct `GraphQLContext` implementation, add the `FederatedGraphQLContextFactory` class as a bean instead of the regular `GraphQLContextFactory`.
-This will return a `FederatedGraphQLContext` when we execute the different operations and will allow us to add tracing information to the response.